alvaropran/UberBIEngineeringDashboard/README.md

 - Run The Application: Initial Testing: Start your application using localhost and the external IP provided by Google Compute Engine to test its functionality.

-Command List: Refer to the specific command list for detailed instructions on how to perform these tasks.
+Command List: Refer to the specific command list for detailed instructions on how to perform these tasks. --> [Text Commands Here](commands.txt)